Vacuum Forming

 Straight Vacuum Forming

-A vacuum thermoforming method using only female molds, resulting in material distribution opposite to that of male molds.
+A vacuum thermoforming method that uses only female molds, producing a different pattern of material distribution than forming over a male mold.

 Thermoforming